quinfer/fml/README.md

 <img src="inst/figures/imgfile.png" width="10%" style="inline">

-The goal of fml is to learning about the emerging field of financial machine learning and its applications in computer age econometrics.
+The goal of the `fml` package is to learning about the emerging field of financial machine learning and its applications in computer age econometrics.
 This package contains templates for reports, and functions and workshops using in [*Algorithmic trading and investment*](https://canvas.qub.ac.uk/courses/11744)) taught by [Barry Quinn](https://quinference.com/) in [Queen’s Management School](https://pure.qub.ac.uk/en/persons/barry-quinn).

+The package os inspired by the fantastic work of [Marcos López de Prado](https://quantresearch.org), and his books entitled [Advances in Financial Machine Learning](https://www.wiley.com/en-gb/Advances+in+Financial+Machine+Learning-p-9781119482086) and [Machine learning for Asset Managers](https://www.cambridge.org/core/elements/abs/machine-learning-for-asset-managers/6D9211305EA2E425D33A9F38D0AE3545#).

 ## Installation